 In some parts of the country, a new trend has emerged in framing photographs that has turned its back on traditional framing.

 Traditional gallery-style picture framing typically consists of a simple black picture frame with a clean, white mat.
 The goal of this style is to keep the frame and mat board from detracting from the photograph itself.

-A New Framing Fad
+A New Framing Fad With White

-However, an interesting new trend is to use a white picture frame with a white mat board for brightly colored pictures.
+However, an interesting new trend is to use white picture frames with a white mat board for brightly colored pictures.
 The goal behind this framing style is to make the image pop — a pure white background around color makes it truly stand out.

 Frame Destination has added bright white as a color option for many of our frames, including metal and wood.
 The Nielsen Profile 117 picture frame is one of our most popular styles — it has the robustness and cost-effectiveness of metal, but with the look of a simple elegant wood profile.